chaoss/wg-value/metrics/archived/labor_investment.md

+## Archive note

+This metric was archived because it does not help someone justify business investement in community.

+Note: if you find some portion fo this infromation useful, please add it to an existing metric or offer a new one that is more aligned to our mission.

 # Labor Investment

 Question: What was the cost of an organization for its employees to create the counted contributions (e.g., commits, issues, and pull requests)?